- worldwide coverage

 Ship owners and operators are required to comply with IMO’s BMW Conventions strict terms for ballast water and sediment management.
 As the demand for approved ballast water management systems grows, ship owners and operators face the challenge of installing equipment on both new and existing vessels.

-This is where MR Ballast’s extensive worldwide organisation can offer a competitive advantage to both manufacturers and end-users.
+This is where Mr. Marine Ballast’s extensive worldwide organisation can offer a competitive advantage to both manufacturers and end-users.

 Classroom and hands-on training was obtained from manufacturers, including De Nora.
 We also visited maker factories of filters, rectifiers and of electrochlorination skids.
 These makers offer their own in-house classroom and hands-on training, which was exceptionally valuable to our service technicians.

-As a company we have our own training centre named MR Academy.
+As a company we have our own training centre named Mr. Marine Academy.
 All obtained knowledge and expertise we formalized into ISO 9001 certified training modules.